ikr/ikr.su-blog/_posts/2016-10-14-components-and-modules.markdown

 ---

-At the place where I [work currently](http://www.xiag.ch/), we tend to prefer multiple independently deploy-able small software _components_ to huge single-piece monoliths.
+At the place where I [work currently](http://www.xiag.ch/), we tend to prefer multiple independently deployable small software _components_ to huge single-piece monoliths.
 Component is an overloaded term that can easily be misinterpreted.
 By _component_ I personally mean something very specific.
 To avoid the ambiguity, let me first enumerate what it's not.
 A component is not a programming language namespace or class, it's not a file, and not an in-process linked library like a jar, a dll, a